bitnami/charts/bitnami/memcached/README.md

 <!--- app-name: Memcached -->

-# Bitnami package for Memcached
+# Bitnami Secure Images Helm chart for Memcached

 Memcached is an high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.